HProsperouS/ChronoLog/README.md

 ### Hosted AI proxy (AWS)

 Deploy **`infra/`** (CDK) for the Lambda + Function URL, then set **`INSIGHTS_FUNCTION_URL`** and **`INSIGHTS_PROXY_SECRET`** in `backend/.env`.
 Prompts live in **`infra/lambda/insights/prompt.ts`** — see **`infra/README.md`**.

+#### AI category rule seeding (first-run)

+ChronoLog can use the same hosted Lambda to seed default categories for apps that are not covered by built-in signatures:

+- **When it runs**: on first run, and also on subsequent runs if the marker file is missing.
+- **What it sends**: installed app metadata only (`appName`, optional `executablePath` / `installLocation`, and source).
+No window titles or URLs are sent.
+- **What it writes**: additional app-level `isAutomatic: true` rules into `category-rules.json` (non-browser apps only).
+It will not overwrite existing automatic rules for the same app.
+- **Marker file**: after a successful run, ChronoLog writes `backend/data/category-rules.ai-seeded` (prevents rerunning).
+Delete this file to re-run seeding.

 ---